xlearncoding/notes/content/courses/git/git practise.md

 * You can also use Vim text editor to create this file and include "Hello World" text in it as I am doing in the below video.

-You can check the text in `hello.txt` file by this command:
+You can check the text in `hello.txt` file with this command:

 ```bash
 cat hello.txt